HyundaiKefico-DongXuanHien/ASW_website/README.md

-# Hello-first-Web
+# ASW website
-- Construct a web to tracking data of ticket.
-Then display data on the web.
+- This ASW web include of many functions
+  + Tracking ticket from JIRA
+  + Storage document
+  + Report
+  + Tools: Storage many tool in it